-- 1. A statement of the partner's commitment to the success of the project for the entire award period including their participation in the CCR Team. - 2.
-A description of the roles and responsibilities that the partner will play in the implementation of the project. - 3.
-A description the resources the partner would contribute to the project, either through time, in-kind contributions, or other resources (e.g., office space, project staff, training). - 4.
-A description of any limitation on information sharing as well as confidentiality and privilege restrictions for each partner and state that each partner understands the limits on disclosure of personally identifying information under VAWA (see the confidentiality notice form). - 5.
-A description of how privacy and informed consent will be used to ensure that victim confidentiality is maintained to the extent legally possible.
+- 2. Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
+Describe how the proposed partnerships can address the needs of the underserved population identified in the purpose of the application - 4.
+Provide a brief description of any limitation on information sharing as well as confidentiality and privilege restrictions for each partner and state that each partner understands the limits on disclosure of personally identifying information under VAWA (see the confidentiality notice form). - 5.
+Address how privacy and informed consent will be used to ensure that victim confidentiality is maintained to the extent legally possible.